 PRIDE (Passion, Results, Integration, Dedication and Entrepreneurship) defines our culture.
 Courage, trust and commitment are the cornerstones of AESL and are central to employee processes, performance and governance.
-These are demonstrated through extensive nurtures an ecosystem of trust, transparency, and accountability for all our stakeholders.
-It supports long-term partnerships, financial stability and business integrity thereby ensuring stronger growth avenues.
-Our unwavering commitment to achieve business excellence is based on our key tenets of Courage, Trust, and Commitment.
+These are demonstrated through extensive communication using different innovation methods and messages, and demonstrating its manifestation in day-to-day work has helped embed the same in the organisation.
+All actions are consistent with culture and values with zero tolerance for any deviation.

-We envision to be a world-class leader in business and enrich lives, create sustainable value, and contribute to nation-building.
+We envision to be a world-class leader in business and enrich lives, create sustainable value, and contribute to nationbuilding.
 Strong businesses are built on the foundations of good corporate governance practices, business ethics and high levels of transparency.